notarikon-nz/AvianHaven/SMART_OBJECTS_GUIDE.md

 ## Overview

-Smart Objects in AvianHaven are interactive entities that birds can discover and use through their AI system.
+Smart Objects in Perch are interactive entities that birds can discover and use through their AI system.
 They provide utility to birds and create interesting emergent behaviors through the three-tier AI architecture:

 1. **UtilityQuery** (1s timer) - Discovers objects and calculates utility scores
 2. **BehaviorTree** (2s timer) - Decides which objects to target based on bird needs